Terraform for automating NC2 and FVN

 Important Notes

-- ERP configuration is only applied to newly created Flow VPCs
+- ERP configuration is only applied to newly created Flow VPCs.
+The pre-existing transit-vpc requires manual ERP configuration.

 - This step is left to the user as adding networks here automatically updates also the AWS VPC default route table